swcarpentry/git-novice/01-backup.md

 work is checked in.

 We can see the ignored files in the status if we want.
-That can be helpful when making sure that nothing was accidentally ignored.
+That can be helpful when making sure that no files were accidentally ignored.

 ```
 $ git status --ignored